smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ### Enabling Service Mesh with the Media Analytics Flavor

 The Istio service mesh is not enabled by default in OpenNESS.
 It can be installed alongside the video analytics services - by setting the flag `ne_istio_enable` to `true` in the *media-nalaytics* flavor.
 The media analytics services are installed with the OpenNESS service mesh through the OEK playbook as described in the [Media Analytics](../flavors.md#media-analytics-flavor) section.

-### Enabling 5GC Service Mesh with the Core Control Plane Flavor

-The Istio service mesh is integrated with the NGC core control plane and can be deployed through the pre-defined *core-cplane* deployment flavor in OEK playbook as described in the [Core Control Plane Flavor](../flavors.md#core-control-plane-flavor) section.
-Istio service mesh flag `ne_istio_enable` is enabled by default.
-The below command deploys the NGC Cloud-Native Functions (CNFs) with Istio service mesh

 ## References